jessebmiller/treacherous-winds/src/common-moves.md

 Avoid a risk for each hit.

-## Read a situation

-TBD: [-- from from Apocalypse World --]

-## Read a person
+## Comprehend

-TBD: [-- from from Apocalypse World --]
+When you closely study or make a read on a situation or person.
+Or when you, as a player, want your character to notice something about a situation or person
+ask:

+- Has your background or past experience prepared you to understand this situation or person?
+- Are you unencombered by distraction, tunnelvision, or hurry?
+- Do you fear the danger of this situation or person?

+Ask the GM 1 question for each hit:

+- What happened here recently?
+- What is about to happen?
+- What should I be on the lookout for?
+- What here is useful or valuable to me?
+- Who is really in controll here?
+- What's being avoided here?
+- What here is not as it appears?
+- Who is being honest and who is not?
+- What is someone really feeling?
+- What does someone wish I'd do?
+- What would it take to get anyone, or some specific someone to ___?

 ## Channel magic untrained

+The risks for channeling magic untrained do not need to be laid out ahead of time.
+The answers to the questions are fuel for the GM to riff on magical side and unintended effects.

 When you are desparate and have no option but to open yourself to what forces of magic might be here, ask:

+- What do you want to happen?
 - Who is the person closest in mind?
 - What is the place closest in mind?
 - What emotions are feeding on all the people present?
-- What do you want to happen?

 Roll as many dice as you want.
 For each hit choose:

-- What you want comes to pass
+- Get what you want
+- Avoid a risk

+GM chooses 3 minus the number of avoided risks
-- Avoid harming or helping (GM choice) the person closest in mind
+- Harming or helping (GM choice) the person closest in mind
-- Avoid destroying or enriching (GM choice) the place closest in mind
+- Destroying or enriching (GM choice) the place closest in mind
-- Avoid harming or helping (GM choice) the people present
+- Harming or helping (GM choice) the people present
+- Anything the GM can fathom

 Total the highest 3 dice: